BikramKumar6928/public-notes/AI/Introduction to AI.md

 ## Types of AIs

 - Normal AI -> Manipulates the input to get the output.
-Example:- Translating text
+Example -> Translating text
 - Generative AI -> Generates stuff which is significantly different from input.
-Example:- Generating answer to questions
+Example -> Generating answer to questions

 # AI Domains